http://www.phpbuilder.net/columns/clark20030702.php3

 header("Cache-control: must-revalidate");

-$_SESSION["alive"] != "1") {
+if ($_SESSION["alive"] != "1") {

 // User is attempting to go back after the session was destroyed